Federal and Armed Forces Libraries Round Table Board

 Fax: (301) 504-5243

-Bio: Vicky Crone has worked as a Federal librarian for more than 17 years, primarily in technical services.
-She currently is the Head of the Continuing Resources Unit of the Acquisitions and Collection Development Branch at the National Agricultural Library, where she also serves on the Health and Safety committee, the Disaster Response for Collections committee, the AGRICOLA Strategy committee, and the Collection Development Committee.
+Bio: Vicky Crone has worked as a Federal librarian for more than 19 years, primarily in technical services.
+She currently is the Licensing and Procurement Librarian for the National Agricultural Library in the Acquisitions and Metadata Branch, Data Production Division.
+She previously served as the Head of the Continuing Resources Unit of the Acquisitions and Collection Development Branch at the National Agricultural Library.

 Prior to working at NAL, Vicky was an Acquisitions Librarian for the Congressional Research Service, where she purchased monographs for use by CRS analysts, managed the Government Documents procurements for CRS, and oversaw the binding of government documents for the main reading room at the Library of Congress as well as CRS.
 Before joining CRS, Vicky served in Department of Defense libraries including the Air Force Historical Studies Office, the Naval Research Laboratory, and McChord and Laughlin Air Force bases.